DaniTheHack3r/personal-kali-customization/README.md

 - Processor: >= 2 cores
 - Kali installed with Xfce (default) desktop

-**Note**: Consider using only one partition for the whole system, this customization is thought for a disposable Virtual Machine and not for a host system.
-If you are using it for a host system, allocate more storage than the recommended 60GB.

 **Note**: These scripts work in any other desktop perfectly.
 However, you must know how to change the desktop to bspwm at the login.
 Besides that, Xfce is a bit more stable than other desktops in kali.

+> [!WARNING]
+>
+> Consider using only one partition for the whole system, this customization is thought for a disposable Virtual Machine and not for a host system.
+If you are using it for a host system, allocate more storage than the recommended 60GB.

 ## Steps to run